Chris Mowan, MBA, FACHE

 President and Chief Executive Officer, Medical City Dallas Hospital

-Mowan joins Medical City from Las Vegas, Nevada, where he has served three years as CEO of MountainView Hospital, a complex teaching hospital.
-During his tenure at MountainView, he oversaw a $90-million facility expansion, achieved unprecedented ER growth and launched graduate medical education programs.
+Chris Mowan joined Medical City Dallas Hospital as President and Chief Executive Officer in July 2016.
+Previously, Chris served three years as CEO of MountainView Hospital, a complex teaching hospital in Las Vegas, Nevada.
+During his tenure at MountainView, he oversaw a $90 million facility expansion, achieved unprecedented ER growth and launched graduate medical education programs.

-Mowan’s career with HCA spans more than 20 years, starting with roots as an HCA North Texas division manager to roles as COO at Del Sol Medical Center in El Paso and as COO at Sunrise Medical Center and Children’s Hospital in Las Vegas, which was ranked as the #1 facility in Nevada by U.S. News & World Report under his leadership.
-In North Texas, Mowan was instrumental in developing the intern and resident teaching program at Plaza Medical Center in Fort Worth, which continues to develop physicians today.
+Chris’ career with HCA spans more than 20 years, starting with roots as an HCA North Texas division manager to roles as COO at Del Sol Medical Center in El Paso and as COO at Sunrise Medical Center and Children’s Hospital in Las Vegas, which was ranked as the #1 facility in Nevada by U.S. News & World Report under his leadership.

-Mowan is a graduate of Indiana University and holds a Master’s degree in Business Administration from Southern Methodist University.
+Chris is a graduate of Indiana University and holds a master’s degree in business administration from Southern Methodist University.
 He is a Fellow of the American College of Healthcare Executives.
+Chris lives in Dallas with his wife, Natalie, and two daughters, Chloe, 10, and Ashley, 8.

 Chief Executive Officer, Medical City Children’s Hospital